‘Wrestlemania 33’ Exhumes The Undertaker To Dethrone Roman Reigns

 As the match ended, familiar theme music heralded the entrance of Shawn Michaels, who had some advice for Roman Reigns.
 While Michaels was eager to point out to Reigns that he was on his side and even went as far as to suggest that he has felt just what Roman is feeling, Reigns had a surprising response to Michaels’ empathy.

-“Well, I appreciate the advice,” Reigns told Shawn Michaels.
 “I appreciate the help, but, with all due respect, The Undertaker retired you.”

 Reigns wasn’t quite finished.
 In front of cheering Raw crowds, Roman predicted the destruction of The Undertaker.